greatexpectationslabs/ge_tutorials/README.md

-# demo_pipeline
+# Great Expectations Pipeline Tutorials
-Simple end-to-end project with dbt, GE, airflow, for learning purposes.
+This is a simple end-to-end project with dbt, GE, airflow to demo different patterns of implementing Great Expectations.

-Details and workflow here: https://docs.google.com/document/d/1iqxO-F2WchyDNZjlydLHNjAxjFLLIHSDAXfd6VdxsqI/edit